leoyu037/docker_tutorial/README.md

 - [Docker](https://store.docker.com/search?offering=community&type=edition)
   - Also available via homebrew for macOS: `brew cask install docker`
+  - Make sure to open the Docker app
 - [Dockerhub Account](https://hub.docker.com/)
   - Register for a Dockerhub account

-Also, it's recommended to increase Docker's memory and CPU allocation to at least 4gb and 2 CPUS, since we'll be running quite a few containers simultaneously by the end.
+Before moving on, increase Docker's memory and CPU allocation to at least 4gb and 2 CPUS, since we'll be running quite a few containers simultaneously by the end.
 No prior knowledge of Docker is required for this tutorial, but see [here](https://docs.docker.com/engine/docker-overview/) for an overview of the